 - any tips for getting trapped air out of a vertigal radiator

-- radiator not heating at top
+- radiator not hot at the top